Fired man leaving office

 Contact Our Law Firm

-Dan Atkerson has over 35 years of experience handling legal cases.
-He was admitted to the State Bar of Texas in 1984, and opened his private practice in 2001.
+Dan Atkerson has been handling employment law cases for approximately 40 years, having been admitted to the State Bar of Texas in 1984, and opened his private practice in 2001.

 With more than three decades in the field, clients can trust him to investigate every piece of evidence and pursue every avenue of legal recourse to obtain compensation if they have been unjustly terminated.